arvxndrana/arvxndrana.github.io/content/posts/my-time-on-linux.md

 Thanks for reading.

-And around 4-5 days, I reverted back to i3 as my primary window manager.
+And around 4-5 days (As of 2025-03-12), I reverted back to i3 as my primary window manager.

 I am so indecisive.